coder-hxl/x-crawl/README.md

 - **GitHub Discussions:** Use [GitHub Discussions](https://github.com/coder-hxl/x-crawl/discussions) for message board-style questions and discussions.

-Questions and discussions related to illegal activities may not be submitted. x-crawl is for legal use only.
-It is prohibited to use this tool to conduct any illegal activities, including but not limited to unauthorized data collection, cyber attacks, privacy invasion, etc.
+Questions and discussions related to any illegal activity may not be submitted. x-crawl is for legal purposes only, and it is prohibited to use this tool to conduct any illegal activities, including but not limited to unauthorized data collection, network attacks, privacy violations, etc. Please ensure that your usage behavior always complies with laws, regulations and ethical standards, and jointly maintain a safe and legal network environment.

 ### Issues